ByteOfInterest/Terminal-git-commands/README.md

 ```

 **Setup and Configuration**
-Set your name for commits
+Set your name for commits (same user name as for GitHub)
 ```
 git config --global user.name "Your Name"
 ```